What made you choose this major?

 How has Carroll enriched your growth as a person outside of the skills you’re learning in the classroom?

-As a freshman I joined InterVarsity Christian Fellowship and have served on the leadership team by assisting bible study leaders.
+As a freshman I joined the InterVarsity Christian Fellowship student organization and have served on the leadership team by assisting bible study leaders.
 In the spring of 2016, I joined the Carroll University Odyssey team.
 Although I no longer write for Odyssey, it was a fulfilling creative outlet at the time, and I learned leadership and communication skills by being a contributing editor.
 I’ve been able to give back to the nursing program by tutoring and peer mentoring in nursing labs, and have worked closely with the academic support program manager and other fellow tutors to better the tutoring program.
 I’ve taken steps outside my comfort zone as I got to co-host a radio show with a Carroll communication alumnus and have even played intramural volleyball and basketball.
 During my junior and senior years, I look forward to serving as a student alumni ambassador.
 I am someone who craves being busy, and feels most satisfied when I am an active part of the community.
 Although studying for nursing is definitely a time commitment, I love the fact that I am able to still continue with activities I enjoy.

 If you were recommending your major to a prospective student, what would you tell them?